What to Do in Cases of Beard Hair Loss?

 Hereditary hair loss is not a disease in the narrower sense, but a genetically hormonal condition of aging.
-In men it appears much more visible, as age advances.
-Here the hair starts falling out on the forehead, followed by the upper and back of the head.
+In men it appears much more visible as you get older.
+Here the hair starts falling out from the hairline, followed by a bald spot which will continue to grow.

 In women, hereditary hair loss usually occurs in the apex area (top of the skull).
 In the case of diffuse hair loss, the hair density generally decreases thus becoming thinner.
 Causes can include stress, lack of nutrients, infections or taking certain medications.

-The third form is considered an autoimmune disease – the circular alopecia, which can also affect the beard: Alopecia or alopecia barbae is directly caused by a disturbance of the body’s defenses.
+The third form is considered an autoimmune disease – the circular hair loss, which can also affect the beard.
+Alopecia or alopecia barbae is directly caused by a disturbance of the body’s defence.

-The occurrence of these hairless “holes” in the otherwise flat beard – is based on an autoimmune event.
+The occurrence of these hairless patches in an otherwise filled beard – is based on an autoimmune event.
 The reasons for this have not yet been fully clarified.

-In this case, against healthy beard hair cells in sharply circumscribed zones.
-Immune cells direct the hair follicles directly, causes inflammation and weaken them so that the beard growth comes to a standstill.
+In this case, it attacked healthy beard hair cells in sharply circumscribed zones.
+Immune cells impact the hair follicles directly, causing inflammation and weakening them so that the beard growth comes to a standstill.

 According to current knowledge, there is a certain degree of hereditary disposition which promotes the occurrence of circular alopecia on the beard and on other areas.
 Beard hair loss is more likely to occur, if others from your family also are affected by it.

 In addition, every tenth person with Down syndrome also suffers from circular hair loss.
-This corresponds to a noticeable five to ten times higher incidence than in the average population.
+This corresponds to a noticeable five to ten times higher incidence than in the general population.

-In contrast to genetic factors, mental factors and various external influences are the main causes of this disease.
-A short list of possible causes of the occurrence of alopecia on the beard:
+Genetic factors and various external influences are the main causes of this disease.
+Possible causes of the occurrence of alopecia on the beard include:

 - Family hereditary predisposition